Dilworth School investigation: Management apologises for harm to former students

 "It will let others who are victims of that sexual abuse know that they aren't the only ones, because one of the problems we face as survivors is you think it only happened to you, and that's why we don't come forward."

-Snodgrass said the board commissioned an independent review by leading psychologists and a free confidential listening service for old boys in 2018 if they want to discuss their experiences with a psychologist.
+Snodgrass said the board commissioned an independent review by leading psychologists and a free confidential listening service for old boys in 2018 if they wanted to discuss their experiences.

 The men, aged 73, 68, 69, 78 and two aged 72, are expected to appear in the Auckland District Court in October.